-Assistant Professor, Health & Mental Health
+Associate Professor, Health & Mental Health

-Dr. Easton's research has focused primarily on understanding risk and protection factors for long-term mental health outcomes of adults who experienced adverse childhood experiences (ACE) such as sexual abuse.
+Dr. Easton's research has primarily focused on understanding risk and protection factors for mental health outcomes of adults who experienced adverse childhood experiences (ACE) such as sexual abuse.
 He partnered with three national survivor organizations in conducting the largest study to date on adult male survivors of sexual abuse (2010 Health and Well-being Survey).
-This study resulted in numerous peer-reviewed publications on topics such as disclosure patterns, trauma processing, suicidality, and post-traumatic growth.
-He has received funding for his scholarly endeavors from the John A. Hartford Foundation (Doctoral Fellowship Program), the Boston College Institute on Aging, and the Boston College Office of the Provost.
-Most recently, he received an R03 Award from the National Institute on Aging/National Institutes of Health (R03AG048768), a "Population Analysis of Male Survivors of Child Sexual Abuse at Mid and Late Life."
+This study resulted in numerous peer-reviewed publications in leading scholarly journals on topics such as disclosure patterns, trauma processing, suicidality, and post-traumatic growth.
+His program of research was profiled in a video module as part of the series BC Talks Aging

-Dr. Easton's secondary area of research is social welfare policies of the Middle East and the acculturation of Arab-Americans.
-During a one-year fellowship through Harvard University (Michael C. Rockefeller), he conducted research on the Palestinian-Israeli conflict in Jerusalem and volunteered at a rehabilitation center in the West Bank.
+Dr. Easton's secondary area of research includes social welfare policies of the Middle East and the acculturation of Arab-Americans.
+After graduating from Harvard College, he received a Rockefeller Fellowship to conduct research on the Palestinian-Israeli conflict in Jerusalem and volunteer at a rehabilitation center in the West Bank.
+Partnering with a colleague at al-Quds University (Jerusalem), Dr. Easton is currently leading a major research project entitled, "Public Sector Social Workers in the Occupied Palestinian Territories."
 He has also served as the Director of Media and Public Relations for the Arab-American Anti-Discrimination Committee in Washington, DC.